jdtuck/fdasrsf_python/README.md

 To install the most up to date version on github
 > `python setup.py install`

+please see [requirements][requirements.txt] for a list of packages `fdasrsf` depends on
 ------------------------------------------------------------------------------

+### Contributions
+All contributions are welcome.
+You can help this project be better by reporting issues, bugs, or forking the repo and creating a pull request.

+### License
+The package is licensed under the BSD 3-Clause License.
+A copy of the [license](LICENSE.txt) can be found along with the code.

 ### References
 Tucker, J. D. 2014, Functional Component Analysis and Regression using Elastic